ergopractice/org-catch/readme.md

+`org-catch` is an Emacs package for making any kind of notes specifically in `org-mode` (e.g., journal entries, tasks, calendar events, links between notes) but not only.
+It can be seen as a concise and flexible alternative to `org-capture`.

-`org-catch` is a concise and flexible alternative to `org-capture`.
-It allows to set the [order of user input](#input-order) precisely.
-For example, `org-catch` can ask user to choose a filing target before asking for a title of new org entry, whereas `org-capture` allows to refile an entry to a specific target only after the entry is fully defined and it requires and extra command to call.
+`org-capture` templating system can specify [order of user input](#input-order) precisely.
+For example, in comparison to `org-capture`, `org-catch` can ask user to choose a filing target before asking for a title of new org entry, whereas `org-capture` only allows to refile an entry to a specific target only after the entry is fully defined and it requires and extra command to do that.

 `org-catch` also provides a handful of [helper functions](#helpers) that can be used as shortcuts within a template.
 This makes `org-catch` template neat and concise.
 See [examples](#examples).